msk4862/Episodic-Game/README.md

 # Episodic-Game
-An android game where you can choose your own adventure.
+An android game where you can choose your own adventure story.

 Here are some gameplay screenshots: